 - Pour the yogurt mixture onto the lined baking sheet, using a spatula to spread it into a rectangular shape until roughly 1/4″ thick.

 - Scatter the sliced berries evenly across the yogurt mixture and sprinkle with chopped almonds.

 - Transfer the baking sheet to the freezer and leave until firm, about 2-3 hours.

-- The bark can be eaten immediately or stored in an airtight container or bag for up to 3 months.
-For the best texture, remove the bark from the freezer and allow to sit for 2-3 minutes before eating.
+- The bark can be eaten immediately or stored in an airtight container or plastic bag in the freezer for up to 3 months.
+For the best texture, remove the bark from the freezer and allow it to sit for 2-3 minutes before eating.

 Want to add more protein?
 Use plain Greek yogurt instead of regular yogurt to increase the protein content to 4 grams per serving.